Matheus2212/js-validation-notification/README.md

 * data-required: Accepts only the text that should display when the field is empty/unchecked;
 * data-required-email: Accepts the text message when the field is empty and when the email is invalid;
+* data-required-phone: Accepts the text message when the field is empty and when the phone is invalid;
 * data-required-cpf: Accepts the text message when the field is empty and when the cpf is invalid;
 * data-required-cnpj: Accepts the text message when the field is empty and when the cnpj is invalid;
 * data-required-cep: Accepts the text message when the field is empty and when the cep is invalid;